julianocosta89/otel-lab/README.md

 It also contains some tools that will help you navigate the data:

 - OpenTelemetry Collector (otelcol):
-  - The Collector receives Traces, Metrics and Logs as OTLP data from the `weather` and `forecast` services as well as, queries the [PostgreSQL statistics collector][1].
+  - The Collector receives traces, metrics, and logs as OTLP data from the `weather` and `forecast` services, as well as queries the [PostgreSQL statistics collector][1].
-  - It process the data and exports it as OTLP data to Jaeger (Traces) and Aspire (Traces, Metrics and Logs).
+  - It processes the data and exports it as OTLP data to Jaeger (traces) and Aspire (traces, metrics, and logs).
-- Jaeger is used to receive and visualize Traces:
+- Jaeger is used to receive and visualize traces:
   - Accessible at: <http://localhost:16686/>
-- Aspire Dashboard is used to receive and visualize Traces, Metrics and Logs:
+- Aspire Dashboard is used to receive and visualize traces, metrics, and logs:
   - Accessible at: <http://localhost:18888/>

 ## Lab Diagram